pattonsgirl/CS3900-AppSoftwareDev/Microservices/ProjectUpdate-Microservices.md

 Check that you can build and connect to your group project database and have a current copy of any revisions made using the feedback from the DB team.

 Revisit your team's proposed wireframes and apply feedback from the UIUX team.
-The wireframes will provide foundation for your project's endpoints.
+The wireframes will provide foundation for your project's resources.

-Through the microservices unit, you have been detangling layers & mappings for endpoints.
-The group project will have you defining and implementing endpoints for your group project.
+Through the microservices unit, you have been detangling layers & endpoint mappings for resources.
+The group project will have you defining and implementing endpoints for your group project resources.

 In your group project GitHub repository, create a folder named `PROJECTTHEME-service`, replacing PROJECTHEME with your group's project theme.
 - Add a folder named `READMES` to the `PROJECTTHEME-service` folder.